 See the Men's Black Diamond Legend See the Women's Black Diamond Legend

 What we don’t: Limited warmth (think hand warmers or liner gloves)

 Kinco started the leather ski glove craze in the 1980s, and it wouldn't be a proper list without including them here.
-To follow in a long line of ski bums and resort employees, simply plunk down the $15 or so bucks these gloves were selling for at press time, buy some Sno-Seal to condition the leather and make it more water resistant (finish the job with a hair dryer if possible), and ski to your heart's content.
+To follow in a long line of ski bums and resort employees, simply plunk down the $29 or so bucks these gloves were selling for at press time, buy some Sno-Seal to condition the leather and make it more water-resistant (finish the job with a hair dryer if possible), and ski until your heart's content.

 See the Kinco Pigskin Leather Glove